IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/REVIEW.md

 (x) False

 [explanation]
-Serverless computing still a cutting-edge Cloud technology that is implemented differently by different Serverless providers.
-Different providers may use different paradigms to run and scale your functional code.
-There is no standardized API, no standardized packaging mechanism not Also, you will find that the arguments, environment .
-It is always best to look for Serverless solution providers who are working with others in proven open source organizations and projects to promote Serverless maturity and standards.
+Serverless computing is still a cutting-edge cloud technology that is implemented differently by different serverless providers.
+Different providers may use different paradigms to run and scale functional code.
+There is no standardized API or standardized packaging mechanism.
+Also, you will find that the arguments and environment differ.
+It is always best to look for serverless solution providers who are working with others in proven open source organizations and projects to promote serverless maturity and standards.
 [explanation]

 ---